Josh Rojas Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks eighth in MLB.
+- The pitching staff for the Phillies has a collective 9.2 K/9, the seventh-best in MLB.

-- The Phillies have a 4.53 team ERA that ranks 21st among all league pitching staffs.
+- The Phillies' 4.48 team ERA ranks 20th across all league pitching staffs.

-- The Phillies rank 11th in baseball in home runs allowed (70 total, 1.1 per game).
+- Phillies pitchers combine to surrender 72 home runs (1.1 per game), the 10th-fewest in baseball.

-- His last time out was on Thursday against the Detroit Tigers, when the righty went 7 1/3 innings, surrendering no earned runs while giving up just one hit.
+- The right-hander's last time out was on Saturday against the Los Angeles Dodgers, when he threw 6 1/3 innings, surrendering six earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.